Water and the Green Economy in Practice: Towards Rio+20

 Labor market and training policies can play an important role in achieving the green economy.
 They can play a key role in facilitating the structural adjustments associated with the green economy, while minimizing the associated social costs.

-• Water and Technology in the Transition to the Green Economy [201 KB - Document PDF]
+• Water and Technology in the Transition to the Green Economy [201 KB - PDF document]

 Green technologies can contribute to the green economy because they have the potential to create new business opportunities, markets and jobs.
 They can boost water and energy efficiency and contribute to achieving the Millennium Development Goals in building a green economy.
 Innovative water technologies can increase the amount of water available for drinking, agriculture and manufacturing, and can allow us to use water more efficiently.